monktastic/blog/pages/keeping-things-straight.md

 ---

 If that was all blindingly obvious to you, good job!
 I have to plod my way through it every time I encounter it, and often lose the plot.
-In a sense there's only one way to go wrong, but there are many places you can make that one mistake in a problem like **Q4**.
+At each step there is only one way to go wrong (confusing the entity and its representation) but there are a few steps in which you can make the mistake.
+If you make the mistake an even number of times (hopefully zero) you end up with the right answer.

 Witness Sal Khan confusing it [here](https://youtu.be/PiuhTj0zCf4?t=11m42s) (through